Keshwar02/ExcelProject/README.md

 # ExcelProject
-Product Analysis - Understanding market dynamics and manufacturer performance in the baby care segment
+Product Analysis - Understanding market dynamics and manufacturer performance in the Baby Care Segment